easedup/acv9/curriculum/arts-visual-arts/years-3-and-4.md

 In this band, the focus is on students:

 1.  exploring and responding to
     *   artworks and experiences that showcase where, why and/or how visual arts are created across cultures, times, places and/or other contexts.
     *   examples of artworks created by First Nations Australians that communicate connection to and responsibility for Country/Place

-3.  developing creative and critical practices and skills
+2.  developing creative and critical practices and skills
     *   creative practices for using visual conventions, visual arts processes and materials
     *   critical practices by observing, reflecting on and responding to artworks and visual arts practices they experience, including their own visual arts practice

-5.  creating artworks in a range of 2D, 3D and/or 4D (time-based) forms using available materials (including available digital tools)
+3.  creating artworks in a range of 2D, 3D and/or 4D (time-based) forms using available materials (including available digital tools)
-6.  presenting/sharing artworks in informal settings such as spaces within the school.
+4.  presenting/sharing artworks in informal settings such as spaces within the school.

-## Strands
+## Strands {#strands}

-### Exploring and responding
+### Exploring and responding {#exploring-and-responding}

-##### AC9AVA4E01
+##### AC9AVA4E01 {#ac9ava4e01}

 explore where, why and how visual arts are created and/or presented across cultures, times, places and/or other contexts